michelin/ns4kafka/README.md

 The solution is built on the [Micronaut framework](https://micronaut.io/) and can be configured with any [Micronaut property source loader](https://docs.micronaut.io/1.3.0.M1/guide/index.html#_included_propertysource_loaders).

-For example, you can override the properties from the default `application.yml` file by setting the `micronaut.config.file` system property when running the fat jar file, like so:
+To override the default properties from the `application.yml` file, you can set the `micronaut.config.file` system property when running the fat jar file, like so:

 ```console
 java -Dmicronaut.config.file=application.yml -jar ns4kafka.jar
 ```

-Or you can set the `MICRONAUT_CONFIG_FILE` environment variable and then run the jar file without additional parameters, as shown below:
+Alternatively, you can set the `MICRONAUT_CONFIG_FILE` environment variable and then run the jar file without additional parameters, as shown below:

 ```console
 MICRONAUT_CONFIG_FILE=application.yml
 java -jar ns4kafka.jar
 ```

-Alternatively, you can use the provided docker-compose file to run the application and use a volume to override the default properties:
+You can also use the provided `docker-compose` file to run the application and use a volume to override the default properties:

 ```console
 docker-compose up -d